"If any book has my name on it, know that the characters will be Black. No matter the genre."

-Jessyca Vample, also known by her pen name J.B.
-Vample, is a self-published author who fell in love with the written word at a young age.
-From short stories, to poems, to full manuscripts; writing has always been something that she enjoyed doing.
-At the age of seventeen, she came up with the concept of her new adult fiction series, The College Life Series.
-After years of writing only for herself, J.B. published the first book of TCLS in December of 2015.
-Since then, she has successfully written and published the other eight installments of TCLS.
+J.B.
+Vample is an author who fell in love with the written word at a young age.
+While in her final year of high school, she came up with the concept of her new adult fiction series The College Life Series.
+After years of writing only for herself, J.B. published her debut novel College Life 101: Freshman Orientation in 2015.
+Since then, she has written and published the other eight installments of TCLS.
 Her latest contemporary romance standalone Right as Reign is her tenth novel.
-Currently residing in Philadelphia, J.B continues to write while managing her career as an indie author.
+Currently residing in Philadelphia, J.B. continues to write while managing her career as an indie author.

 1) J.B.
 Vample is an Aquarius.